Once the app is up and running you should see the following screen (video not shown, so if it looks exactly like this, you have a problem with video):

 Autonomous Flight

-This is an experimental autonomous mode using the inertial navigation system (INS) of the drone combined with you device GPS.
+This is an autonomous mode using the inertial navigation system (INS) of the drone combined with you device GPS.
+It has also support for the Parrot Flight Recorder.

 When an autonomous mode is active, the Drone icon will turn red.
 Press anywhere on the Drone control screen to turn off autonomous mode, or choose the Disabled option and the Drone icon will turn black.